Looking for help with your list?

 Inactive subscribers who don't open and click your campaigns may look like they're ignoring you, but that's not always the case.
 Low open and click rates can't tell you if a customer is still engaging with your brand in person or elsewhere online.
 For example, if you often send promotions and coupons to subscribers, some people may not open the email until they need a coupon later on.

 Send re-engagement campaigns to your inactive subscribers to win them back.
-If subscribers remain inactive after you try to re-engage them, consider removing them from your list to lower the cost of your Mailchimp monthly plan.
+If subscribers remain inactive after you try to re-engage them, consider archiving them.

 Learn how to identify and segment your inactive subscribers.